Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Introduction

-\noi for some parameter $K>0$, where $\muu=\mu \otimes \mu$ and $\mu_0=$white noise measure, in order to try to recover the integrability of the densities with respect to $\mu$ and $\muu$, respectively.
-The introduction of the mass cutoff is justified by the fact that the mass is a conserved quantity for the flow of many Hamiltonian PDEs.
-Therefore, \eqref{gibbs4} and \eqref{GibbsY} represent grand-canonical ensembles for the corresponding Hamiltonian dynamics.
-After the seminal work by Lebowitz, Rose, and Speer \cite{LRS} about the construction of focusing Gibbs measures \eqref{gibbs4} and \eqref{GibbsY} with an $L^2$-cutoff, the Gibbs measures were then proved to be invariant under the cubic NLS and Schr\"odinger-wave system\footnote{More precisely, in \cite{BO94b}, Zakharov system (i.e.~with $(-\Dl)^\g$, $\g=1$) was studied.
-See Remark \ref{REM:Zak}} \eqref{SW1} on $\T$ by Bourgain \cite{BO94, BO94b}, respectively.
-Before we go ahead with the two-dimensional case, we point out that the two focusing Gibbs measures \eqref{gibbs4} and \eqref{GibbsY} on $\T$ do not exhibit a phase transition according to the size of coupling constant $\ld$ and cutoff size $K$.
-See Remark \ref{REM:fPhi} (i) for more explanations about the focusing $\Phi_1^k$-measure and its phase transition according to the $L^2$-cutoff size $K>0$.
+for some parameter $K > 0$, in order to recover the integrability of the density with respect to the Gaussian field $\muu$.
+The introduction of the mass cutoff is justified by the fact that mass is a conserved quantity for the Hamiltonian PDE \eqref{SW1}, making \eqref{GibbsY} an invariant measure under the flow of \eqref{SW1}.
+After the seminal work by Lebowitz, Rose, and Speer \cite{LRS} on the construction of focusing Gibbs measures \eqref{GibbsY} with an $L^2$-cutoff, Bourgain \cite{BO94b} proved that these Gibbs measures are invariant under the Hamiltonian PDE \eqref{SW1} on $\T$.